-This article first appeared in Forward (now renamed the Christian Research Journal) volume8, number1 (1985).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in Forward (now renamed the Christian Research Journal) volume 8, number 1 (1985).
+For more information about the Christian Research Journal, click here.

 “Why would any Christian write an article criticizing Dr.Schuller?
 Isn’t this being negative?
 Isn’t this being unloving?”
 These and similar questions are raised automatically by many people whenever one Christian criticizes another Christian, especially when the one criticized is as notable and well liked as Dr.Robert Schuller.